RISBIC/DataBroker_Dockerfiles/README.md

     (The command "systemctl stop firewalld.service" could be useful, on Fedora 20, to disable the firewall)

+The latest stable version of this image is available from git hub, using the command:

+    docker pull risbic/databroker_webportal:latest

 Building the seperate containers
 --------------------------------